 Most males have a 50% chance of having BPH by the age of 60 years and a 90% chance by the age of 85 years.

 Several types of foods and nutrients can reduce or trigger BPH and its associated symptoms.

-Foods that may be beneficial to BPH include:
+Foods that may be beneficial for people with BPH include:

 - fiber-rich foods, such as whole grains, legumes, beans, and dark, leafy greens

-- fruits and vegetables rich in antioxidants, usually dark red, yellow, and orange varieties
+- fruits and vegetables rich in antioxidants, which are usually dark red, yellow, or orange

 - foods rich in zinc, such as eggs, most types of seafood, and nuts